Sign In / Sign Out

 Bailey is an Innovation Analyst in the Office of Applied Innovation.
 In her newly developed position, she is conducting the background research and analysis necessary to guide strategy and decision making for the many emerging initiatives at ASU.

-Bailey is also a freshman student in Barrett, The Honors College here at ASU.
+Bailey is also a sophomore student in Barrett, The Honors College here at ASU.
 She is studying elementary education and is on track to receive a certificate in cross-sector leadership through the Next Generation Service Corps upon graduation.
 Bailey dreams of becoming an elementary school teacher, and later moving into the realm of education policy and reform in which she will apply her experience in the public, private, and non-profit sectors to advocate for and create change.

 Through her position within the Office of Applied Innovation, Bailey hopes to learn more about the diverse field of education, specifically branching out to research in higher education.
 Through the various networks in the Office of Applied Innovation, Bailey anticipates learning how to spark change in education policy as well as the emerging technologies available to generate social change in our communities through communication, observation, and research.